-We see history as a process of enquiry led by the children, making it as relevant as possible.
+We see history as a process of enquiry.
 Lessons are based around an enquiry question, allowing our young historians to organise their historical knowledge and use their skills.
 To support their understanding and interest we use a range of multi-sensory teaching strategies and enrichment opportunities that are suitable for all age and abilities.
 These include:

 - Using visual aids such as video clips, photographs, illustrations and real objects e.g. fossils, artefacts (including borrowed museum artefacts).
 We aim to use a range of sources and evidence to help children to construct a picture of the past.

-- Learning through experience- Using drama, role play, storytelling and simulations to create immersive moments.
+- Learning through experience- using drama, role play and storytelling to create immersive moments.
 This creates exciting and memorable experiences for the children (Great fire of London Drama Day).

 - Stories based on past people, events and key concepts.

-- Trips and visitors- Sea City, Barton Beach, St Barbes Museum, pupil’s relatives.
+- Trips and visitors- Sea City, St Barbe Museum, pupil’s relatives.

 Teachers take into account children’s prior knowledge through a carefully planned and sequential curriculum, challenging children to reach their full potential and addressing misconceptions.
-Teacher questioning and higher order questions are used to extend children’s thinking and develop understanding.
-Children’s questions are encouraged and recorded at the start of a topic.
+Questioning during class discussions is used to extend children’s thinking and develop their understanding.
 Teachers model being a historian and help children develop their enquiry skills, supporting children in finding answers from historical sources.
-As their confidence as a historian develops, children progress from asking and answering key questions as a class to doing so in small groups at the end of Key Stage 1.
+Children’s individual questions are encouraged and answered alongside their history lessons.